moead-framework/documentation/docs/html/_sources/documentation.rst.txt

 ========================================= =========================================
 Common Name                               Name in the framework
 ========================================= =========================================
-Weighted Sum                              :class:`moead.aggregation.weighted_sum`
+Weighted Sum                              :class:`moead_framework.aggregation.weighted_sum`
-Tchebycheff                               :class:`moead.aggregation.tchebycheff`
+Tchebycheff                               :class:`moead_framework.aggregation.tchebycheff`
 ========================================= =========================================

 The aggregation function is used in MOEA/D to decompose the multi-objective problem into several mono-objective problems.